GLOBE Webinar – Introduction to the GLOBE program and the online assessment

 Trees Around the GLOBE Campaign

-With participants from over fifty countries, and running until August 2021, you can start collecting data and contributing to this campaign today.
+With participants from over fifty countries, and running from October 2021 to September 2022, you can start collecting data and contributing to this campaign today.
 Along with tree height measurements, the campaign will focus on using multiple data collection protocols to complement the tree height measurements.
 This allows for a more complete insight into why trees play such an important role in our ecosystem.

 GLOBE is sponsored by the US National Aeronautics and Space Administration (NASA) and is delivered in Australia through a partnership between the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Australian Space Agency.